-Our students will continue to eat lunch in their classrooms.
+Students in Grades 1-5 will eat lunch outside each day, weather permitting.
+Kindergarten students will eat lunch in their classrooms.
 Understanding that with eating comes the need for extra precautions, handwashing or hand sanitizing will happen before lunch and tables and desks where students will eat lunch will be sanitized.
 Appropriate distancing and other precautions will also be taken.

-Our students will continue to have two recesses a day, especially because of the importance of getting exercise and the health benefits associated with being outside.
-They will go to recess in smaller groups, in their 'ohana groups.
+Students will go to recess in smaller groups, in their 'ohana groups.
 Students may bring a toy or something small to do (such as a book to read) during recess.
 These toys may not be shared.
 Individual 'ohanas will be assigned designated areas.
 Students will wash hands after recess.